-The Board of Directors approved on March 13, 2015, Board and Director Assessment Templates.
+The Board of Directors approved on March 13, 2015 the Board and Director Assessment Templates.
+The Board of Directors approved on October 17, 2016 the Committee Self-Assessment Forms.

 Process Criteria Board of Directors Directors are given forms For Board of Directors, criteria Board Committees wherein each indicates his/her includes: Individual Directors response by marking it on the (1) Enablers of Board CEO/President questionnaire.
 Some items may Performance require a "yes" or "no" response, (2) Board Function while others may be answered (3) Board Practices based on a scale ranging from (4) Executive Performance "strongly disagree" to "strongly agree".
 An additional page is For Board of Directors, criteria provided for comments and includes: suggestions.
-(1) Foundational criteria (2) Board citizenship Tabulation of questionnaire (3) Director Responsibilities results will be provided in the (4) Board Meetings Board meeting scheduled after (5) Overall Performance the dissemination of the forms for completion of the directors.
+(1) Foundational criteria (2) Board citizenship Tabulation of questionnaire (3) Director Responsibilities results will be provided in the (4) Board Meetings Board meeting scheduled after (5) Overall Performance Committee the dissemination of the forms For the Committees, criteria for completion of the directors. include: (1) Charter (2) Composition and Quality (3) Meetings (4) Duties and Responsibilities (5) Performance as a member